Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the Centre for Mathematics of the University of Coimbra- UIDB/00324/2020, funded by the Portuguese Government through FCT/MCTES.
-It was also supported by FCT, through the grant PD/BD/142954/2018, under POCH funds, co-financed by the European Social Fund and Portuguese National Funds from MCTES.
+This work was partially supported by the Centre for Mathematics of the University of Coimbra (funded by the Portuguese Government through FCT/MCTES, DOI 10.54499/UIDB/00324/2020).
+The second author (JMS) was supported by FCT, through the grant PD/BD/142954/2018, under POCH funds, co-financed by the European Social Fund and Portuguese National Funds from MCTES.
+This work has been partially conducted when the second author (JMS) was under PhD supervision by the first author (OA), and a member of the Centre for Mathematics of University of Coimbra.

-I am grateful to O. Azenhas, my Ph.D. advisor, for her help on the preparation of this paper.
+The first author is grateful to Thomas Gobet, C\'edric Lecouvey, Cristian Lenart, Jake Levinson, Peter Littelmann, and Travis Scrimshaw for enlightening discussions.
+She also thanks to Inês Rodrigues for a Latex drawing.